git-disl/GPTLens/README.md

 Some updates:

-**09/28**: We observe that the outputs of auditors can drift largely at different time periods.
+**09/28**: We observed that the outputs of auditors can drift largely at different time periods.
 For instance, GPT-4 could easily identify the vulnerability in the CVE-2018-19830.sol at Sep.
 16 but had difficulty detecting it at Sep.
 28.
 ```sh
     {